Negatively Curved Graphs: Other Forms of Negative Curvature

 Clearly, one too many assumptions and simplifications have been made here.
 Perhaps we should simply reduce the assumption that $G$ is planar: after all, other authors have not made this assumption previously.
 In this case, if $g$ is the genus of the surface that the graph embeds into, we have that the average degree is $6 + \frac{2(g-1)}{|V(G)|}$.

 A second assumption we may want to discard is that the graph is finite.
-Jonckheere, Lou, Bonahon, and Baryshnikov (\cite{JLBB}, Section $4$) construct a planar graph with negative curvature by making every face a triangle and every vertex have degree $d \geq 7$.
-The problem is that they apply their iterative construction finitely many times - which leaves them with a great plenty of vertices with degree $3$ or $4$.
-Furthermore, certain parameters in their conjectures - such as the center of inertia - are not well-defined on infinite graphs.
+Jonckheere, Lou, Bonahon, and Baryshnikov (\cite{JLBB}, Section $4$) construct a planar graph with negative curvature by making every face a triangle and every ``internal'' vertex have degree $d \geq 7$.
+The problem is that they apply their iterative construction finitely many times, which leaves them with a great plenty of non-internal vertices with degree $3$ or $4$.
+Furthermore, certain parameters in their conjectures---such as the center of inertia---are not well-defined on infinite graphs.

 A third assumption we may wish to discard is that the curvature of the vertices is constant.
 This assumption is never explicitly mentioned.
-But there does not seem to be a natural method to determine what the curvature of the graph as a whole would be in this context.
-Part of the problem is that if we continue to only consider finite planar graphs, then there will always be vertices with positive curvature.
-A stronger statement is also true: if the curvature of the graph is the sum of the curvature on the vertices (as in Definition \ref{graph genus}), then every planar graph where every face is a triangle and every edge has weight one will have positive curvature.
+But there does not seem to be a natural method to determine what the curvature of the graph as a whole would be in this context, aside from using the discredited Definition \ref{graph genus}.

 Therefore we will always consider below that our graph is infinite or non-planar or both.
 We will attempt to cover the conjectures under all of these conditions, sometimes also considering Definition \ref{graph genus} for curvature.